 Biological Filtration - Aquarium Nitrogen Cycle

-The nitrogen cycle is responsible for the biological fitration in your aquarium.
+As seen in the above You Tube video, the nitrogen cycle is responsible for the biological fitration in your aquarium.
 This is important because ammonia from fish waste, uneaten food, and decaying plants all produce ammonia as they break down.
 Ammonia is very toxic to fish.

 An aquarium is a closed system and there is nowhere for these waste products to go unless you do a water change.
 Thankfully there are bacteria (Nitrosomonas and Nitrobacter) that thrive on ammonia and nitrogenous waste products and help to eliminate these toxins from your aquarium.

 These nitrifying bacteria are already present and so you don't need to do anything to get them.
 However, the reason that it is important to let a new fish tank cycle before adding a bunch of new fish is because in the beginning these bacteria are not present in large enough numbers to break down high amounts of nitrogenous waste.
 This is why it is beneficial to add just one or two fish in the beginning and then wait 2-3 weeks before adding more.
 This allows the nitrifying bacteria to grow in number so they can take care of more fish waste.
 You can also let your new tank cycle by adding a very small amount of fish food each day with no fish present.
 This will give the nitrifying bacteria something to eat and your tank will be ready for fish in about 2 weeks.

 How Biological Filtration Works

 Once ammonia is present in the tank, these nitrifying bacteria (the Nitrosomonas) convert it to nitrite.
 Nitrite is somewhat toxic to fish, but not as toxic to them as ammonia is.
 However, high levels of nitrite will cause your fish to become ill.